mikepan/GameEngineBook/text/02-FirstGame.md

 2. Add a Camera actuator and connect it with the sensor.

-3. In the Camera actuator, set SharkArmature as object, height 5.0, axis [nd]Y, min 5.0, max 20.0, damping 0.10.
+3. In the Camera actuator, set SharkArmature as object, height 5.0, axis -Y, min 5.0, max 20.0, damping 0.10.

 This camera will be behind the shark, always trying to stay inside the specified distance (from 5 to 20 Blender units).
 The damping will set how fast you want the camera to adjust to the new position while the shark swims away.